 Creditors and provisions are recognised where the charity has a present obligation resulting from a past event that will probably result in the transfer of funds to a third party and the amount due to settle the obligation can be measured or estimated reliably.
 Creditors and provisions are normally recognised at their settlement amount after allowing for any trade discounts due.

 j.
 Operating leases

-Rentals payable under operating leases are charged to income on a straight line basis over the term of the relevant lease except where another more systematic basis is more representative of the time pattern in which economic benefits from the lease asset are consumed.
+Rentals payable under operating leases are charged to income on a straight line basis over the term of the relevant lease.

 2. INCOME FROM DONATIONS AND LEGACIES